toolongdontread/Habit-Tracker-Project/README.md

 # Habit-Tracker-Project

-This is a project aims to build a habit tracker app
+This is a project aims to build a habit tracker app.

 The app is still under development.

+This app is built by React Native.

 # Preparation